Saturday, August 18, 2012

 My New Holy Grail Has Been Fulfilled

-A am very happy to finally say i have a blood stone capped Waterman 12...
+A am very happy to finally say I have acquired a very hard to find blood stone capped Waterman 412...

 Sunday, August 12, 2012